iterative/dvc.org/content/docs/command-reference/pull.md

 used to see what files `dvc pull` would download.

 If one or more `targets` are specified, DVC only considers the corresponding files.
-Note that DVC supports granularity as well: the targets may be files or directories found inside a directory that is
-[tracked as a whole](/doc/command-reference/add#example-directory).
+Note that `dvc pull` supports granularity as well: the targets may be files or directories found inside a directory that is [tracked as a whole](/doc/command-reference/add#example-directory).

 After the data is in the cache, `dvc pull` uses OS-specific mechanisms like